cheeni/notes/content/_index.md

 ---
-title: "Guided Living"
+title: "On Living"
 ---

-Short messages.
+Short messages from the Self.